Skip to content

 • XF 16-55mm F2.8 R LM WR

-Did Aoyama Cemetery have the best 2024 Tokyo cherry blossoms?
+Did the cemetery have the best 2024 Tokyo cherry blossoms?

 Let’s be honest.
 Going to every Tokyo cherry blossom spot in one season is impossible.
-And in 2024 I didn’t go to any of the night ones.
-Maybe I should clarify what I mean:
+In 2024, I didn’t go to any at night.
+Here is why Aoyama got the nod:

 • The weather was amazing.